imad-de/Renovate-a-tool-to-identify-the-technologies-behind-large-scale-web-applications/README.md

 For each URL:
 the function <img width="34" alt="image" src="https://user-images.githubusercontent.com/107410271/175921702-1b453a29-e2fe-4ac3-8fdd-8c3d18ffd4e1.png">
 checks if it is
-- 1) a Domain Name:
+- 1) Domain Name:

 The function adds “https”
-- 2) a url that has a valid format
+- 2) url that has a valid format

 The function leaves the url as it is